“Your genetics is not your Destiny”..

-Genetics is the most common cause for facial veins.
+Genetics is the primary cause for facial veins.
 Other uncontrollable factors include underlying rosacea, and acne.
-Other factors that can play a major role include alcohol ingestion and over exposure to the sun.
+Additional factors that can play a major role include alcohol ingestion and over exposure to the sun.
 Facial veins can also be caused by hormone intake or hormone changes.

 How to prevent them?

 Unfortunately, we cannot change our genetics!
-So if Dad had plenty of these veins, likely you’ll get a touch of it too! but there are ways to decrease there severity by decreasing alcohol ingestion and sun exposure.
-Staying on top of the treatment for rosacea and acne and decrease any chances of injury because of both.
+So if Dad had plenty of these veins, it’s likely you’ll get a touch of it too!
+However, there are ways to decrease there severity by decreasing alcohol ingestion and sun exposure.
+Staying on top of the treatment for rosacea and acne can decrease any chances of injury because of both.

 How to treat Facial Veins?

 Laser facial vein removal is an amazing treatment for facial veins.
 We customize the treatment according to each patient’s skin type.
-Although more than one session might be necessary, the results are always satisfactory.
+Although more than one session might be necessary, the results are always satisfactory with one treatment.
 This procedure is performed by our advanced laser technicians.

-Laser beams are highly concentrated light energy that targets the blood in the veins and hence leaves the surrounding tissue intact.
+Laser beams are highly concentrated light energy that target the blood in the veins and hence leaves the surrounding tissue intact.
 This causes instant clotting of the vein and sealing of the blood flow.
-The blocked veins now get absorbed in the body and the blood gets redirected to a healthier vessel away from the skin surface.
+The blocked veins now get absorbed in the body and the blood gets redirected to a healthier vessel away from the skins surface.

 What to expect during and after the procedure?